JackGraymer/Face-Recognition/meeting.md

 This overfitting might be caused due to a `data leakage` issue, where the model has access to information about the test set during training.
 This happens on the augmented dataset, as for every original picture, there are 3 augmented versions, with a total of 4.
 On the splitting of the dataset this very similar images are split into training and validation sets, leading to a situation where the model can easily memorize the augmented versions of the training data.

 Marked as possible because models like VGG16 jump from 25% in orginal dataset to a reasonable 75%.
 Models like Vgg16 Custom and MobileNetV2 reach almost 100% accuracy on the augmented dataset, which is suspicious.

+Split by person.

+Or split by 25% but ordered, not randomly

 ## Include more Models